A partner for your literary career

-Pronounced LEH-vik
+Pronounced LEH-vick

 Ever since I was young, I have loved books.
 I toted copies of my favorite stories everywhere I went and even had a collection of flashlights hidden in my room (you know, options, just in case one was taken away after I was caught reading past my bedtime).
 Now, I am honored to be working with the bestselling and award-winning authors I have long admired.

-I am currently a senior literary agent at Writers House, LLC. developing my picture book, middle grade, young adult, and adult lists.
-Previously, I worked with the agency at large as the Media Rights Manager for film and tv, helping to match clients to coagents, negotiating film deals, and taking meetings with producers, studios, and co-agencies.
-Prior to that, I worked with Writers House Senior Vice President, Merrilee Heifetz, Senior Agent Rebecca Sherman, covered for Senior Agent Stephen Barr's paternity leave, and covered for Senior Agent Brianne Johnson’s family leave.
-I have worked as a bookseller in both the adult and children’s markets, as well as on the house side of the publishing business in publicity.
+My own career in agenting started at Writers House in 2015.
+I had the privilege of apprenticing under several agents during that time.
+Later on, I worked with the agency at large as the Media Rights Manager for film and tv, helping to match clients to co-agents, negotiating film deals, and taking meetings with producers, studios, and co-agencies.
+Prior to starting at Writers House, I worked as a bookseller in both the adult and children’s markets, as well as on the house side of the publishing business in publicity.
 I hold a Masters of Science in Publishing: Digital and Print Media, with a specialization in Media Content Development from New York University and a Bachelor of the Arts in English, with a concentration in Creative Writing from the University of Rochester.

 There is nothing I love more than championing a cause I hold dear, whether that be a particular title, author, or even a former intern who is competing for a top job in publishing.
 I'll never be beat-out for passion.

-Alexandra Levick is a member of the AALA and has been a 2023-2024 and a 2024-2025 Literary Agents of Change Mentor.
+I am a member of the AALA and have been a 2024, 2025, and 2026 Literary Agents of Change Mentor.

 Think your work may be a good match for me?
-Let's chat »

 '...I was so nervous during the querying process.
 The thing that worried me most was how I would know when I found the right agent.
 How could I ever be totally sure that I had found the right person to represent my work?